 3. Your Garage Door Doesn’t Have Child Safety Sensors

 New garage doors include sensors that cause the door to stop moving if they detect a pet, child or object under the door.
 This feature can prevent injuries to people and animals as well as damage to items in your garage.
 After-market installations are not always cost-effective, so replacement is the best way to ensure your garage door is equipped with the most up-to-date child safety sensors.

 4. Your Garage Door Has Aged

 New garage doors are also sized for modern vehicles, so an updated garage door can also be more practical.
-Older garage doors are easier to break into, but new doors come with improved and additional security features to protect you and your home.
+Older garage doors are easier to break into, but new doors and additional security features to protect you and your home have improved.